 Close Resources for Getting Started (or Leveling Up) on YouTube:

 27 Best Real Estate YouTube Channels (Coaching, Humor & More)

 21 Real Estate Videos Top Agents Use To Generate & Nurture Leads

 Pinterest isn’t like most social networks.
-Rather than connecting over pictures from the latest family vacation or over a news story you and your community are passionate about, Pinterest users connect over their shared interest in projects.
+Rather than connecting over pictures from the latest family vacation or a news story you and your community are passionate about, Pinterest users connect over their shared interest in projects.

 For any Realtor who wants to paint themselves as an expert on decor, curb appeal, house projects, or the visual aspects of owning or selling a home, Pinterest is absolutely the place to do that.
-And, it doesn’t stop there.
+And it doesn’t stop there.
 Some of The Close’s most successful “pins” on Pinterest are actually just lists (like “7 Tips to Get More Page Views For Your Real Estate Blog”).

 Maybe best of all, the lifespan of a pin on Pinterest is dramatically longer than a post on just about any other social network.
-On Facebook, a post will remain relevant to readers for maybe a day, Instagram a few hours, Twitter only a few minutes.
+On Facebook, a post will remain relevant to readers for maybe a day, Instagram a few hours, Twitter for only a few minutes.
 On Pinterest?
 Posts stay active and relevant for months, making the time and effort you put in last a lot longer.

 13 Powerful Pinterest Real Estate Marketing Ideas From the Pros

 6. TikTok: Where Real Estate Agents’ Personalities Shine

 - 40% of TikTok users don’t have a Facebook account and 63% are not on Twitter